smhanov/zwibserve/README.md

     # Default: localhost:6379
     RedisServer=
     RedisPassword=

+## Advanced options
+The [Zwibbler Collaboration Server Management API](https://docs.google.com/document/d/1vdUUEooti4F5Ob9rca2DVoOJOxyO2uftaCOUzKdXb4M/edit?usp=sharing) adds additional security, so that a student will be unable to write to a teacher's whiteboard unless given permission to do so.
+In this case, you must configure a username and password, and configure your own server software make a request to add a token with permissions before each persion connects to a session.
+That way, participants  connect using a token instead of a session identifier, and the permissions are enforced by the collaboration server instead of the client browser.
+Any management requests are authenticated using HTTP Basic Authentication with the given username and password.

+    # If set, the management API is enabled to allow deleting and dumping documents.
+    SecretUser=
+    SecretPassword=

+    # If set, this webhook will be called when all users have left a session.
+    # See the API documents on Google Drive for details.
+    Webhook=

 ## Using it from a go project
 This is a go package.
 To run it, you will create a main program like this: